What Is Dry(ish) January?

 First off, we are all imperfect humans, and we can only try our best.
 This challenge is certainly not about perfection, because changing or breaking habits can be especially difficult.
 If you’re doing the challenge but you have a drink or two during the month, THAT’S OKAY!

-Dry(ish) January is about removing alcohol for a brief period so you can examine the parts of your life (social, health, financial, etc.) it may be affecting, so you can plan to create healthier changes if you choose.
+Dry(ish) January is about removing substances for a brief period so you can examine the parts of your life (social, health, financial, etc.) it may be affecting, so you can plan to create healthier changes if you so choose.
 You can still reap all the benefits of participating, even if there is a change of plans one night.
 Hence, the (ish).

 31 Days of Dry(ish) January